Shining a Light On Inequity In Education: Actions You Can Take

 2. High-quality curriculum

-Aside from creating a positive culture with high expectations of all students, equity-focused leaders provide access to high-quality, academically challenging, and culturally fortifying curricula to narrow the achievement gap.
+Aside from creating a positive culture with high expectations of all students, equity-focused leaders provide high-quality, academically challenging, and culturally fortifying curricula and instruction to narrow the achievement gap.
+They also ensure equal opportunity and equal access.

 3. Equitable systems

-Equity-focused leaders create systems and structures that equitably distribute resources.
-They also consider the impact of their decision-making and policies through the lens of historically marginalized groups.
+Equity-focused leaders create systems and structures that equitably distribute resources and funding.
+They also consider the impact of their decision-making and policies through the lens of historically marginalized groups in low income areas.

 In the words of Dr. Martin Luther King, Jr.: "Whatever affects one directly, affects all indirectly."
-Inequities in education impact all students.
-When we are aware of and understand these inequities, we can take steps towards positive change and improve student achievement.
-Embracing equity-focused leadership is one actionable step that all school leaders can take to reduce the impact of injustice in their own school communities.
+Inequities in public education impact all students.
+When we are aware of and understand these educational inequities, we can take steps towards positive change and improve student achievement.
+Embracing equity-focused leadership is one actionable step that all school and school district leaders can take to reduce the impact of these disparities in their own school communities.
 When we all take small actions consistently, a lot can be accomplished.